After the restoration: 18,000 Mile Service

 Monday, Aug 17, 2009 [18018 miles]

 I went over 18,000 miles going to breakfast this weekend.
 That means it’s time to start the service.
 This service is more than a simple oil change.
-I’m using the 3600-mile column from this service schedule checklist (PDF) that I created to make sure I don’t forget anything.
-As the second image shows, the engine has 31 hours since last service.
-I’ve noted before that my 1,200 mile service schedule is typically about 30 hours of run time.
+I’m using the 3600-mile column from my service schedule checklist (PDF) that I created to make sure I don’t forget anything.

 I took the battery out of the bike to check the levels.
 It is very hard to see through the dark case, so I popped the caps off the cell and was initially shocked to see the fluid level so low.
 Then I looked at the front of the case and noticed that when filled to the upper mark the level will still be down quite a ways from the caps.
 I topped off the cells and put the battery on the charger.